MislavJaksic/College-Labs/SU/README.md

 ### Lectures

 I took down notes using a laptop.
-These notes are written in Croatian.
+Those notes were written in Croatian.